top of page

 Artist Statement

 Growing up in Texas is more than just a place of residence, the months of hundred degree weather, or even the low tax rates.
-Chloe’s experience growing up was full of rotting oil rigs, “everything's bigger at H.E.B.”, dried up cotton plants, and west Texas dust storms.
-Her identity as a young girl was docile as her parents gifted Barbies alongside long baby pink BB shotguns.
-A lot of this contrasting imagery reflects how she views her identity in her work.
-Exploring themes of nostalgia tied to Southern spaces, feminine identity, and the shared experiences that emerge from these intersections.
+Chloe’s understanding was full of rotting oil rigs, dried up cotton plants, and west Texas dust storms.
+Her identity as a young girl was docile as her parents gifted Barbies alongside long baby-pink BB shotguns.
+These juxtapositions continue to inform her work.
+Through her practice, Chloe examines how her identity operates within Southern landscapes, particularly where it intersects with constructions of femininity.
+By drawing on personal and collective memory, she explores the shared experiences that emerge from these entersections.

 Challenging traditional portraiture and still life, Chloe re-imagines these genres by merging figures, objects, and environments into layered compositions that blur the lines between observation and recollection.
 Combining visual elements to create an abstracted reflection of her experience as a queer woman in southern spaces.
 Blending memory, material, and meaning to explore themes of identity and experience shared across her viewers.